Back to Home

 Best for

-About B Standard Tuning
+About B Standard Guitar Tuning (BEADF#B)

 B Standard tuning (B-E-A-D-F#-B) lowers a 6-string guitar down to the range normally associated with the lowest six strings of a 7-string guitar.
 The intervals stay the same as standard tuning, so familiar chord and scale shapes still work.